Search and Service

-ECG devices record the heart rhythm based on the electrical excitation of the heart during the heartbeat.
-The ECG examination is useful in cases of high blood pressure, cardiac arrhythmia or arteriosclerosis, among others.
+ECG devices record the heart rhythm on the basis of the electrical excitation of the heart during the heartbeat.
+The ECG examination is useful, among other things, in cases of high blood pressure, cardiac arrhythmias or arteriosclerosis.

-A distinction is made between long-term, resting and exercise ECGs.
-Long-term ECGs record the heartbeat over a longer period of time, for example if irregular heart rhythm disturbances occur.
-The resting ECG is carried out on a lying, relaxed person, while the exercise ECG is used during physical exertion such as on a treadmill.
+A distinction is made between long-term, resting and stress ECGs.
+Long-term ECGs record the heartbeat over a longer period of time if, for example, cardiac arrhythmias occur irregularly.
+The resting ECG is performed on the lying, relaxed person, while the stress ECG is used during physical exertion, such as on a treadmill.